JoepGeevers/Ninstance/README.md

 );
 ```

 and never look back.
-Ninstance will take care of instantiate `FavouriteSongService` with substitutes.
-Stop fixing hundreds of tests when you change the signature of a class.
+Ninstance will instantiate `FavouriteSongService` with substitutes.
+Stop fixing hundreds of tests when you change the signature of it.

 Or, when you do want to pass dependencies, just do